 Ducati hasn't released any technical information on the new bike, other than confirming which engine it bears and setting a formal unveiling date as a 2020 production model at the EICMA show in Milan, in November.

 As expected, the prototype Streetfighter V4 will make its first public outing at the PPIHC "Race to the Clouds" on June 30 in Colorado, at the hands of expert American racer Carlin Dunne.

 Supposedly the motorcycle is still in development, but if Ducati is confident enough to enter it in a race it probably is already very close to production standards.
 At least in terms of design it certainly is, as Ducati admits that the prototype "is meant to suggest how the bike will eventually look," presented under a livery that's apparently intended to obscure its silhouette.

 "The Streetfighter V4 will be one of the stars of the Ducati World Premiere 2020," said Claudio Domenicali, CEO of Ducati.
 "Streetfighter V4 is the Panigale for road riding; so there was no better stage than the Broadmoor Pikes Peak International Hill Climb for what will be the highest performance Streetfighter ever put into production."

-Apparently for Ducati it is important to have the most powerful naked bike in the market, just as was the case with the Streetfighter 1000, whose 155-hp V2 engine of the previous Panigale generation was unrivalled at the time.
+Apparently for Ducati it is important to have the most powerful naked bike in the market, just as was the case with the Streetfighter 1098, whose 155-hp V2 engine was unrivaled at the time.